-In particular, a study published in October 2020 in the Journal of Clinical Medicine showed that the constant threat of illness, uncertainty and self-isolation has caused an increase of patients suffering from bruxism from 10% to 36%.
+In particular, a study published in October 2020 in the Journal of Clinical Medicine showed that the constant threat of illness, uncertainty and self-isolation had caused an increase in patients suffering from bruxism from 10% to 36%.
 Furthermore, the severity of people already suffering from the condition rose by about 15%.

 The majority of teeth-grinding occurs at night, so it remains challenging for patients to become aware they are doing it.
 Missing the initial symptoms of bruxism is known to have severe consequences to a person’s smile and overall oral health.

-Teeth are likely to decrease in length, due to attrition and cracks may alter shape and look.
-Patients report pain during jaw opening and biting down, as well as chronic headaches.
+Teeth are likely to decrease in length, due to attrition and cracks may alter the shape and look.
+Patients report pain during jaw opening and biting down and chronic headaches.
 There are several treatment options for patients, who have started suffering from bruxism during the pandemic.

 Are your teeth currently touching?
 Even as you read this article?
-If so, that’s a sure sign that you’re doing some damage — your teeth shouldn’t actually touch throughout the day at all unless you’re actively eating and chewing your food.
+If so, that’s a sure sign that you’re doing some damage — your teeth shouldn’t touch throughout the day unless you’re eating and chewing your food.
 Instead, your jaw should be relaxed, with a bit of space between the teeth when the lips are closed.
-Be mindfu and try to stop yourself from grinding when you catch yourself doing it.
+Be mindful and stop yourself from grinding when you catch yourself doing it.

-We can all agree that we are so over this pandemic and the short- and long-term effects it is having on our health and our world.
+We can all agree that we are so over this pandemic and its short- and long-term effects on our health and our world.
 But until we come out on the other side, watch yourself for physical manifestations of stress.
-If you are grinding or clenching your teeth, contact us at 020 3583 9809 and we will get you the help you need!
+If you are grinding or clenching your teeth, contact us at 020 3974 1777, and we will get you the help you need!